XtrkR is operated by De Nihil LLC, a Wyoming limited liability company. In this policy, “I” refers to De Nihil LLC.

 No cookies.
 No third-party trackers.
 No analytics SDKs.
 The site sets no browser cookies and embeds no Google Analytics, Plausible, Meta Pixel, or similar tracking scripts.
 You can verify this in your browser’s developer tools.

 Where the data lives.
-The log file is stored on our hosting server in a directory only the operator can access.
+The log file is stored on my hosting server in a directory only I can access.
 It is never shared with third parties, never synced elsewhere, and deleted on request to hello@xtrkrapp.com.

 Standard server logs.
-Like every web server in existence, our hosting provider (Hostinger) maintains standard access logs at the infrastructure layer that we do not directly control.
+Like every web server in existence, my hosting provider (Hostinger) maintains standard access logs at the infrastructure layer that I do not directly control.
 These are governed by Hostinger’s own privacy policy.

 XtrkR can optionally create encrypted backups to your iCloud Drive.
 This feature is off by default and only works if you choose to enable it.
 Backups are encrypted on your device using AES-256-GCM before being saved to your personal iCloud Drive.
 I cannot access, decrypt, or read those backup files.

 XtrkR stores your PIN hash and, if you enable backups, your backup-related credentials in the device Keychain.
+A small set of non-health flags also lives in the Keychain: your trial start date (so the free trial cannot be reset by reinstalling), your age-verification date of birth (so the 18+ gate persists), and program or purchase markers (early-tester, launch-offer, and purchase-credit flags).
 Keychain data is protected by iOS device security and is not synced to iCloud Keychain.

 If you choose to add a location to an encounter, that location information is stored locally in the app on your device.
 If you use the geocoding feature, XtrkR sends those coordinates to Apple’s MapKit service to translate them into a city or place name.
-That request goes to Apple and is subject to Apple’s privacy terms; the coordinates are never sent to any server I operate, and I never receive or store them.
-If you don’t use geocoding, no location data leaves your device.
+XtrkR may also send city names you previously saved to Apple’s geocoding service — for example, a one-time pass that normalizes older entries to a consistent “City, Country” format, or when rendering your saved locations on the in-app map.
+These requests go to Apple and are subject to Apple’s privacy terms; your location data is never sent to any server I operate, and I never receive or store it.
+If you never add locations, no location data exists to leave your device.

 Photos you choose to save in XtrkR are stored locally in the app on your device.
 If you create an encrypted backup, those photos are included in that backup.
 XtrkR does not upload your photos to servers I operate or share them for advertising or analytics purposes.